 - Exponential Averaging is comparable to a low-pass time filtering of the spectrum.
-In other words each spectral line is low-pass filtered so that the resulting spectrum is smoothed out over time.
+In other words, each spectral line is low-pass filtered so that the resulting spectrum is smoothed out over time.
 In that case the Nb_Avg represents an equivalent averaging time constant, expressed in number of successive spectra.
 The averaging is continuous and does not stop.
-Each successive spectrum is taken into account in the calculation.
-A larger value of Nb_Avg produces a spectrum that is more stable, but also averages-out short-lived transients. - Linear Averaging takes an equal-weight average of Nb_Avg successive spectra.
+Each successive spectrum is considered in the calculation.
+A larger value of Nb_Avg produces a spectrum that is more stable, but also averages out short-lived transients. - Linear Averaging takes an equal-weight average of Nb_Avg successive spectra.
 After the Nb_Avg spectra have been observed the result is frozen.
+To get a continuous running average that will not stop, use a very large value of Nb_Avg.